VadymNikitan/SOC-Home-Lab-Azure/cases/002-SMB-Password-Spraying-Detection/README.md

 ## Scenario
 This case demonstrates the investigation of a Microsoft Sentinel alert triggered by an automated SMB Password Spraying attack executed during an authorized internal security infrastructure validation.

-The objective was to generate realistic network authentication telemetry using a custom user list, create  Microsoft Sentinel Analytics Rule and inspect raw Windows security event fields (specifically Event ID 4625, Logon Type 3, and SubStatus codes).
+The objective was to generate realistic network authentication telemetry using a custom user list, create a Microsoft Sentinel Analytics Rule, and inspect raw Windows Security Event fields (specifically Event ID 4625, Logon Type 3, and SubStatus codes).

 ## Executive Summary

 Microsoft Sentinel generated a Medium-severity alert after detecting an automated SMB Password Spraying pattern targeting a Windows endpoint (`CORP-WS-001`).
 The investigation reconstructed the attack timeline using Windows Security Event telemetry (`EventID 4625`, `LogonType 3`) and confirmed that the primary high-velocity activity originated from an authorized internal laboratory machine (`10.0.0.5`).

-The same time during investigation was detected two attempts acces from a public Bulgarian IP address (`37.63.19.164`) .
-The Sentinel Analytics Rule successfully aggregated the telemetry, mapped the necessary entities, and validated that no successful credential access or lateral movement occurred during the simulation.
+During the log investigation, two additional failed authentication attempts were observed from a different public IP address (37.63.00.000), separate from the primary attack source (10.0.0.0).

 ## MITRE ATT&CK Mapping